intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  * If you are facing a regression within a stable or longterm version line (say something broke when updating from 5.10.4 to 5.10.5), scroll down to 'Dealing with regressions within a stable and longterm kernel line'.

- * Search the archives of the bug tracker or mailing list in question thoroughly for reports that might match your issue.
-If you find anything, join the discussion instead of sending a new report.

 After these preparations you'll now enter the main part: